 Our preferred accommodation

-Cruise ship - ex Iquitos - Sundays (3N) and Wednesdays (4N)A traditional Amazon river boat built with tropical woods and decorated with local artefacts.
-The thatched roof upper deck has open sides with sitting areas and a bar, the restaurant is air-conditioned and the food is excellent.
+M/V Delfin IICruise ship - ex Iquitos - Sundays (3N) and Wednesdays (4N)A 135 foot traditional Amazon river boat, sleeping up to 30 passengers, built with tropical woods and decorated with local artefacts.
+The thatched roof upper deck has open sides with sitting areas and a bar.
+The restaurant is air-conditioned and the food is excellent.